PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 ```

 #### Licensefile
-Please add licensefiles for all sources, libraries and assets you used into a license subfolder.
+Please add licensefiles for all sources, libraries and assets you used into a licenses subfolder.

 For example: